kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 know that this has succeeded?
 -->

-- Add an annotation that indicates a field as an enum.
+- Add a marker that indicates a field as an enum.
-- Make the Kubernetes OpenAPI generator recognize the annotation.
+- Make the Kubernetes OpenAPI generator recognize the marker.
 - Auto-detect possible values of an enum type.
 - Detect and annotate enum types in all built-in types.